Why machines are better than humans at work is a sensitive yet important topic. Because every year more machines are

-So by working like a machine in your field, you’ll increase your productivity.
-Combine this with your creativity, and you’ll be able to level yourself up.
+So by working like a machine, you’ll increase your productivity.
+Combine this with your creativity, and you’ll level yourself up.

 Also, check out my article on how you can work more like a machine.

 Machines are fast replacing humans.
 And it’s not a matter of if machines will replace more jobs, but a matter of when.

 To top it off, machines will further advance through artificial intelligence.
 So, humans will become more and more inferior at work.

 To use an NBA analogy, Lebron James compares himself to Michael Jordan and not a local YMCA player.
 This is because Jordan is the GOAT and the pinnacle of basketball greatness.

 Also, apply what you learn from machines to any work you do.
 Even personal activities.

 Do you think machines are better than humans at work?
-What challenges do you see humans will have against machines in the workplace?
+What future challenges do you see humans having against machines in the workplace?